 If you have no interest in taking a break from being breathtakingly full–this meal is for you.
 A breakfast hash is a great way to use up leftovers, especially those leftover Brussels sprouts that didn’t get enough attention.
 This hash requires ingredients that are easily transferable from most holiday dinners, and you can even serve this with leftover cranberry sauce!

 Maybe you’re already in the habit of boiling up your turkey carcass to make soup, but how about mixing it up this year and making pho?
 If you take the time to make a good bone broth, it can be drunk straight, used to cook grains, or whipped into whatever type of soup you like.
 However for pho, all you need are some rice noodles, leftover turkey meat, beans sprouts, and a few Asian sauces.
 A fantastic, nourishing, and refreshingly light meal post-holiday feast.

 Not sure what to do with all the leftover side dishes?
-Throw ’em into a frittata!
+Throw them into a frittata!
 This recipe is so easy because the most time-consuming part–roasting the vegetables–is already done.
-The only veggie prep you may need to do is cut up larger roasted pieces, so that they are fit for your frittata.
-Beyond that, whip up the eggs, add the cream and cheese, and continue enjoying the goodness of your roasted veggies.
+The only veggie prep you may need to do is cut up larger roasted pieces so that they are fit for your frittata.
+Beyond that, whip up the eggs, add the cream and cheese and continue enjoying the goodness of your roasted veggies.

-Cranberry sauce is, unfortunately, the condiment that often gets stuffed back into the fridge, and stays there for months and months.
-This year, use it up before it has a chance to get comfy among the other sauces by throwing it into a batch of scones.
+Cranberry sauce is, unfortunately, the condiment that often gets stuffed back into the fridge and stays there for months and months.
+This year, use it up before it has a chance to get comfortable among the other sauces by throwing it into a batch of scones.
 The tartness of the cranberry sauce is the perfect complement to the buttery goodness of these baked treats.

 What are your favourite ways to use up holiday dinner leftovers?